Domain Drop Catching Overview

 Why Do People Drop Catch Expired Domain Names?

-The purpose of this software is to help you search, analyze and then automatically register those deleting domain names.
-DesktopCatcher can be an extremely powerful tool for anyone in the web industry including domain investors, website owners, search engine optimization experts or anyone else who enjoys the process of picking up good virtual real estate that others don’t renew!
+The purpose of our software is to help you easily search, analyze and then automatically register the expiring domain names that you want.
+DesktopCatcher can be an extremely powerful tool for people in a variety of industries including domain investors, internet marketers, webmasters, search engine optimization experts, and anyone else who enjoys the process of picking up good virtual real estate that others don’t renew!
 Look over the features listed throughout our website and see which registrars you can use to automatically catch expired domains.

 Search and Register The Domain Names You Want!

 Once you’ve purchased our software it will cost you nothing to chase after expired domains each day.
 You will need to pre-deposit funds into the registrar accounts that you wish to use, but these funds will all go towards your registration fee’s when you catch a name.

 When you chase after a domain, there are two possible outcomes:

 1) You successfully catch the domain for standard registration fee and it appears directly inside your customer account at the registrar.